SureshKoochana/DeepSpeed/docs/features.md

 ### Large Batch Training with LAMB Optimizer
 **TODO: port tutorial**
 DeepSpeed makes it easy to train with large batch sizes by enabling the LAMB Optimizer.
-For more details on LAMB, see the [BERT tutorial](../../Tutorials/BingBertSquad/BingBertSquadTutorial.md)  and the [LAMB paper](https://arxiv.org/pdf/1904.00962.pdf).
+For more details on LAMB, see the <!--[BERT tutorial](../../Tutorials/BingBertSquad/BingBertSquadTutorial.md)  and the --> [LAMB paper](https://arxiv.org/pdf/1904.00962.pdf).

 ### Memory-Efficient Training with ZeRO Optimizer